thewhoo/dpdk-tcp-generator/README.md

 * The only EAL option that needs to be supplied is the core mask (supplied by the `-c` argument).

 * Use `PORTMASK` to select ports on which to generate traffic (bit mask that selects interfaces bound to a DPDK-compatible driver in the order displayed in `dpdk-devbind --status`)
-* Use `USEC_TCP_GAP` to specify delay between opening new TCP connections (in microseconds).
-If the argument isn't supplied or has a value of 0, TCP connections will be opened with the maximum possible frequency.
+* Use `USEC_TCP_GAP` to specify delay between opening new TCP connections.
+If the argument isn't supplied, a very slow rate of approximately 10 connections per second will be used.
+If the argument has a value of 0, TCP connections will be opened with the maximum possible frequency.
-* Use `USEC_RUNTIME` to specify the total runtime of the generator (in microseconds).
+* Use `USEC_RUNTIME` to specify the total runtime of the generator.
 If no runtime limit is given, the generator will run until stopped.
 * All other configuration is specified in the configuration file.
 See `example.conf`.

 ### Notes